LukeShortCloud/rootpages/markdown/openstack.md

 ### Configurations - Nova - Hypervisors

 Nova supports a wide range of virtualization technologies.
-Full hardware virtulization, paravirutlization, or containers can be used.
+Full hardware virtualization, paravirtualization, or containers can be used.
 Even Windows' Hyper-V is supported.
 [1]

 #### Scenario #1 - KVM